Tonight Starring Jack Paar: Controversy

 In 1959, Paar was criticized for his interview with Cuban leader Fidel Castro; Paar's on-location interview was the last time any American late-night show filmed in Cuba until Conan O'Brien, who himself briefly hosted Tonight, visited the country in 2015 for an episode of his show, Conan.

 On December 1, 1959, Paar again made news by asking an apparently inebriated Mickey Rooney to leave the program, remarking "It's a shame, he was such a great talent."
 Rooney and Paar quickly reconciled.

 In 1961, Paar broadcast his show from Berlin, just as the Berlin Wall was going up.
 He attacked members of the United States Senate and the American press who criticized him, including syndicated columnist Dorothy Kilgallen of the New York Journal-American, Earl Wilson of the New York Post, Jack Gould of The New York Times, Irv Kupcinet of the Chicago Sun-Times and Senator Mike Mansfield.
 Paar also engaged in a number of public feuds, one of them with CBS luminary Ed Sullivan, and another with Walter Winchell.
 The latter feud "effectively ended Winchell's career", beginning a shift in power from print to television.
 Paar famously introduced actress Jayne Mansfield with the line "here they are, Jayne Mansfield!" (a reference to Mansfield's breasts); the writer of the joke was Dick Cavett, who later went on to host his own show on ABC.

+Paar was openly anti-LGBT; he devoted a whole chapter of his 1962 autobiography to his thoughts on the LGBT community and what he perceived to be its negative impact on Broadway theater and fashion, and he refused to book openly gay or transsexual people as guests on Tonight (specifically mentioning Christine Jorgensen as an example).